pyta-uoft/website/index.md

 ### Not an iterable (E1133) {#E1133}

-:not-an-iterable (E1133): *Non-iterable value %s is used in an iterating context* Used when a non-iterable value is used in place where iterable is expected This message belongs to the iterable_check checker.
+This error occurs when a non-iterable value is used in a place where an iterable is expected.
+An iterable is an object capable of returning its members one at a time.
+Examples of iterables include sequence types such as `list`, `str`, and `tuple`, some non-sequence types such as `dict`, and instances of other classes which define the `__iter__` or `__getitem__` special methods.

 ~~~~ {include="E1133_not_an_iterable"}
 ~~~~